gleneivey/wontomedia/doc/scripts/rake-customize.markdown

 As many directories as desired can be specified on the command line (one minimum).
-The directory name list must be enclosed in square brackets, and placed immediately after the task name "customize" (no space).
-Each directory is separated from the next by a colon (like a UNIX PATH).
+The directory name list must be enclosed in square brackets, and placed immediately after the task name `customize` (no space).
+Each directory is separated from the next by a colon (like a UNIX `PATH`).
 Recall that rake always operates relative to the top directory of your project, regardless of your working directory when you execute the rake command.
 Therefore, any relative paths you include are evaluated relative to the root of the wontomedia